marchaesen/vcxsrv/mesalib/docs/ci/LAVA.rst

 Once you can boot your board using a custom job definition, it's time to connect Mesa CI to it.
 Install gitlab-runner and register as a shared runner (you'll need a GitLab admin for help with this).
-The runner *must* have a tag (like "mesa-lava-db410c") to restrict the jobs it takes or it will grab random jobs from tasks across ``gitlab.freedesktop.org``, and your runner isn't ready for that.
+The runner *must* have a tag (like "mesa-ci-x86-64-lava-rk3399-gru-kevin") to restrict the jobs it takes or it will grab random jobs from tasks across ``gitlab.freedesktop.org``, and your runner isn't ready for that.

-The runner will be running an ARM Docker image (we haven't done any x86 LAVA yet, so that isn't documented).
-If your host for the gitlab-runner is x86, then you'll need to install qemu-user-static and the binfmt support.

 The Docker image will need access to the lava instance.
 If it's on a public network it should be fine.
 If you're running the LAVA instance